 - Thinly slice 2 sticks of butter over the entire top of the cake.

 - Bake at 350°F for about 1 hour, or until the cake turns a golden brown and the fruit filling is bubbly all around the edges.

-- Serve while warm or at room temperature.
-Pairs deliciously well with whipped cream or a scoop of vanilla ice cream.
+- Serve while warm or cold, with a big dollop of whipped cream or a scoop of vanilla ice cream.